cd-barratt/cd-barratt.github.io/Projects.md

 ## Current collaborative projects (as co-PI)
-Aside from my PhD and Postdoc projects I have been and am involved in numerous collaborations and projects that I supervise/co-supervise.
+Aside from my PhD and Postdoc projects I have been and am currently involved in numerous collaborations (also with students that I supervise).
 Some of these are listed below:

 ### Ongoing:
 * Anthropogenic impact on stress hormones and genetic diversity of the crested macaque across Indonesia (PI [Marlen Kücklich](https://www.eva.mpg.de/pbe/people/marlen-kuecklich/))